Memory and aging: Theories

 Tests and data show that as people age, the contiguity effect, which is stimuli that occur close together in the associated time, starts to weaken.
 This is supported by the associative deficit theory of memory, which access the memory performance of an elder person and is attributed to their difficulty in creating and retaining cohesive episodes.
 The supporting research in this test, after controlling for sex, education, and other health-related issues, show that greater age was associated with lower hit and greater false alarm rates, and also a more liberal bias response on recognition tests.

 Older people have a higher tendency to make outside intrusions during a memory test.
 This can be attributed to the inhibition effect.
 Inhibition caused participants to take longer time in recalling or recognizing an item, and also subjected the participants to make more frequent errors.
 For instance, in a study using metaphors as the test subject, older participants rejected correct metaphors more often than literally false statements.

-Working memory, which as previously stated is a memory system that stores and manipulates information as we complete cognitive tasks, demonstrates great declines during the aging process.
+Working memory, which as previously stated is a memory system that stores and manipulates information as complete cognitive tasks are completed, demonstrates great declines during the aging process.
 There have been various theories offered to explain why these changes may occur, which include fewer attentional resources, slower speed of processing, less capacity to hold information, and lack of inhibitory control.
 All of these theories offer strong arguments, and it is likely that the decline in working memory is due to the problems cited in all of these areas.

-Some theorists argue that the capacity of working memory decreases as we age, and we are able to hold less information.
+Some theorists argue that the capacity of working memory decreases with age, and hence people are able to hold less information.
 In this theory, declines in working memory are described as the result of limiting the amount of information an individual can simultaneously keep active, so that a higher degree of integration and manipulation of information is not possible because the products of earlier memory processing are forgotten before the subsequent products.